 After about 20 minutes, the chase car that was now the lead car pulled over on the shoulder and waved us to pull over.
 Our truck did not have a radio.
 George Fox came back to Sonny and Butch and indicated that it had just been broadcast that the President had been shot in Dallas and that they did not know how severe it was.
-They continued back to Blacksburg-not in the exhilaration that they had experienced, but with a tremendous foreboding.
-In those days, they did not know whether it was an international plot, whether war was imminent, or what the future would hold.
-It was like going from basking in the warm sun to being plunged into the abyss of a cold dark tunnel.
+They continued back to Blacksburg - not in the exhilaration that they had experienced, but with a tremendous foreboding.
+They did not know whether it was an international plot, whether war was imminent, or what the future would hold.
 There was no more joy in the trip.
 Everyone was quiet.